keresztenymarcell/workbook/docs/module_web_with_python.md

 ### Algorithms - logikát írja le

 #### What is the difference between Stack and Queue data structure?
-Difference Between Stack and Queue featuredStack and Queue both are the non-primitive data structures.
+#### Difference Between Stack and Queue
+Stack and Queue both are the non-primitive data structures.
-The main differences between stack and queue are that stack uses LIFO (last in first out) method to access and add data elements whereas Queue uses FIFO (First in first out) method to access and add data elements.
+- The main differences between stack and queue are that stack uses LIFO (last in first out) method to access and add data elements whereas Queue uses FIFO (First in first out) method to access and add data elements.

-Stack has only one end open for pushing and popping the data elements on the other hand Queue has both ends open for enqueuing and dequeuing the data elements.
+- Stack has only one end open for pushing and popping the data elements on the other hand Queue has both ends open for enqueuing and dequeuing the data elements.

-Stack and queue are the data structures used for storing data elements and are actually based on some real world equivalent.
+- Stack and queue are the data structures used for storing data elements and are actually based on some real world equivalent.
 For example, the stack is a stack of CD’s where you can take out and put in CD through the top of the stack of CDs.
 Similarly, The queue is a queue for Theatre tickets where the person